pytask-dev/pytask/docs/source/tutorials/invoking_pytask.md

 ### Stopping after the first (N) failures

-To stop the build of the project after the first `n` failures use
+To stop the build of the project after the first `n` failures, use

 ```console
 $ pytask -x | --stop-after-first-failure  # Stop after the first failure